Enrollment Process & Benefits

 As an HTI Scholar, students in their First, Second, and Comprehensive Exam year receive the following benefits:

-- Participation in the annual Summer Workshop, which offers hands-on seminars led by highly-experienced leaders focused on specific levels of study, including writing, pedagogy seminars, and career orientation sessions, among others.
+- Participation in the annual Professional Development Conference, which offers hands-on seminars led by highly-experienced leaders focused on specific levels of study, including writing, pedagogy seminars, and career orientation sessions, among others.

 - Assignment of a senior scholar as a mentor (for a period of up to three years) to aid the scholar in navigating the doctoral program, helping to expand the student’s networking capacity, and collaborating with the student’s advisor and faculty at her/his institution.